 Start of Tibri

 After the birth of their first child, Eleanor, in 2008, Annie and Aster moved back to the US and began operating their training and sales business out of Charlotte, VT.
 They combine a rigorous show schedule with frequent buying trips to Europe.
 Carsten, their son, was born in 2011.
 Their farm Tibri has earned championships from Florida to Vermont, as well as qualifying riders for and earning finals ribbons at New England, Marshall & Sterling, MHC, MHJ, RIEC, VHJA, and PHA Finals, in addition to the National Horse Show, Medal Finals, Harrisburg, and the Washington International Horse Show.

-Tibri has sold well over four million dollars worth of sport horses, and their imported sales horses have gone on to win at Lake Placid, Saratoga, Southampton, HITS Saugerties, HITS Ocala, Wellington, Marshall & Sterling Finals, Harrisburg, the National Horse Show and many more.
+Tibri has sold well over four million dollars worth of sport horses, and their imported sales horses have gone on to win at Lake Placid, Saratoga, Southampton, HITS Saugerties, HITS Ocala, Wellington, Marshall & Sterling Finals, Harrisburg, the National Horse Show, the Washington International Horse Show, and many more.
 Annie and Aster are looking forward to continued success in both the training and sales aspects of their business.

 Meet the Staff